aurimas13/aurimas13/README.md

 In my professional journey, I've been fortunate to work in diverse domains like teaching Python, developing AI and ML applications, and building data engineering solutions.
 As a lifelong learner, I keep myself updated with the latest advancements in technology and strive to solve complex problems using my ever-expanding toolbox that includes Python, Java, Machine Learning, SQL, Flask, JavaScript, Terraform, and AWS.

-I actively contribute to several projects like [Machine-Learning-Goodness](https://github.com/aurimas13/Machine-Learning-Goodness), [AI Course](https://github.com/aurimas13/CodeAcademy-AI-Course), and [Solutions-To-Problems](https://github.com/aurimas13/Solutions-To-Problems).
+I actively contribute to several projects like [Machine-Learning-Goodness](https://github.com/aurimas13/Machine-Learning-Goodness), [AI Course](https://github.com/aurimas13/CodeAcademy-AI-Course), [Python Course](https://github.com/aurimas13/Python-Beginner-Course), and [Solutions-To-Problems](https://github.com/aurimas13/Solutions-To-Problems).
 I believe in learning by doing, and my hands-on experience with a multitude of projects is a testament to my passion for technology.

 Apart from my technical expertise, I'm also an avid reader and a public speaking enthusiast.
 I'm a member of several computing and philantropic organisations.

-Feel free to explore my work, connect with me on [LinkedIn](https://www.linkedin.com/in/aurimasnausedas/), or follow me on [Twitter]() for interesting updates and conversations.
+Feel free to explore my work, connect with me on [LinkedIn](https://www.linkedin.com/in/aurimasnausedas/), or follow me on [Twitter](https://twitter.com/anausedas) for interesting updates and conversations.
 I'm always open to collaborations and opportunities to work together on exciting projects!

 Together, let's build a future where technology and innovation drive the world towards greater heights. 🚀